mdn/translated-content-de/files/de/web/api/vrdisplay/getframedata/index.md

   });
 });

-// WebVR: Zeichnen der Szene für das WebVR-Display. function drawVRScene() {
+// WebVR: Draw the scene for the WebVR display. function drawVRScene() {
-  // WebVR: Anfordern des nächsten Frames der Animation vrSceneFrame = vrDisplay.requestAnimationFrame(drawVRScene);
+  // WebVR: Request the next frame of the animation vrSceneFrame = vrDisplay.requestAnimationFrame(drawVRScene);

-  // Füllen von frameData mit den Daten des nächsten darzustellenden Frames vrDisplay.getFrameData(frameData);
+  // Populate frameData with the data of the next frame to display vrDisplay.getFrameData(frameData);

-  // Sie können die Position, Orientierung usw. des Displays von der Pose des aktuellen Frames abrufen
+  // You can get the position, orientation, etc. of the display from the current frame's pose
-  // curFramePose ist ein VRPose-Objekt const curFramePose = frameData.pose;
+  // curFramePose is a VRPose object const curFramePose = frameData.pose;
   const curPos = curFramePose.position;
   const curOrient = curFramePose.orientation;

-  // Löschen der Leinwand, bevor wir darauf zeichnen.
+  // Clear the canvas before we start drawing on it.

   gl.clear(gl.COLOR_BUFFER_BIT | gl.DEPTH_BUFFER_BIT);

-  // WebVR: Erstellen der erforderlichen Projektions- und Ansichts-Matrix-Positionen,
+  // WebVR: Create the required projection and view matrix locations needed
-  // die zum Übergeben in die uniformMatrix4fv-Methoden unten benötigt werden
+  // for passing into the uniformMatrix4fv methods below

   const projectionMatrixLocation = gl.getUniformLocation(
     shaderProgram,